akshaykmr/oorja/docs/make-a-tab.md

         * USER_LEFT
         * USER_SESSION_ADDED: another session of the user has become active. different device or maybe a new browser tab.
         * USER_SESSION_REMOVED
-        * REMOTE_TAB_READY: a remote tab is now ready for recieving messages.
+        * REMOTE_TAB_READY: a remote tab is now ready for receiving messages.
         * STREAM_SPEAKING_START: indicates start of speech in media stream. eg. used in videoChat tab to focus the current speaker.
         * STREAM_SPEAKING_END
         * STREAM_CLICKED: a click registered on the stream in the top stream container. eg. used by videoChat tab to temporarily pin the clicked stream into focus.